 A virtual assistant can help out with the hiring process, acting as the mediator between you and prospective candidates.
 You can save time by letting them take charge of the process, before relaying their thoughts back to you.

 Take Your Time

 When we rush through the hiring process, we often make the wrong hire.
 Why?
 Because we’re too keen to make a quick hire, rather than the right hire.

 Be prepared to take a bit of time over this.
 Don’t rush when there is no need.
 It’s more important to get this done right than get it done fast.

 Work With an Experienced Marketplace

 Still not sure that you can streamline your hiring process yourself?
 No problem.
 FreeeUp is home to the top 1% of online freelancers who are eager to get started.
 All the freelancers on the FreeeUp marketplace are already vetted through a stringent interview process.
 This means that all you need to do is cherry pick the ones who fit your culture and values best.

-Michelle Deery is a team member of Heroic Search in Tulsa.
+Michelle Deery works with Heroic Search in Tulsa.
 She specializes in writing about all things eCommerce including development, strategy and pricing.